diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US315/readme.md

 ## 4. Design

-*In this section we are going to present the design of the system.
-We will focus on the design of the new functionality, but we will also include other parts of the system that are important to understand the implementation.*
+In this section, we describe the design approach adopted for implementing **US315 - Add Video of Simulation to the Proposal**.
+The class diagram defines the main components involved in the addition of a video to the show proposal, showing a clear separation of concerns between the UI, application logic, domain model, and persistence layer.

 ### 4.1.
 Realization

-The class diagram will follow [US370](../../SPRINT_2/US221/readme.md), as it will be exactly the same because as said before, there is no need to generate the video soo it will be a fixed video or a method that attributes a random video from a list of videos we have.

 ## 5. Tests

-The tests that will be used for this us will be the same as the ones in [US370](../../SPRINT_2/US221/readme.md), for the same motives listed above.

 ## 6. Implementation